PacktPublishing/Node-Cookbook-3rd-Ed/03-Coordinating-IO/content.md

 `try/catch` since `fs.accessSync` throws when a file does not exist.

 > #### try/catch ![](../tip.png)
 > In this particular context, a try/catch is fine.
-However as a general rule we should avoid try/catch as much as possible.
+However as a general rule we should avoid try/catch when possible.
+While Node 6 and above successfully handle the performance implications of try/catch there are other points to be aware of.
 See [How to know when (not) to throw](http://www.nearform.com/nodecrunch/10-tips-coding-node-js-3-know-throw-2/) for more details.

 If the file does not exist, we call our `makeIt` function.